Resources

 Visit SDSPA’s Event Calendar to see all upcoming trainings, tours and other events.

-Looking for an organic producer?
-Visit our online directory featuring local food and specialty products.
+Looking for USDA Certified Organic producers?
+Visit our online directory featuring products grown and raised in South Dakota.
 Explore various producer listings and maps to find the items you are looking.

 Organic Production